 The Health Centre50 HillheadStewartstown, BT71 5HYTel: 028 87738266

-Requests for an acute prescription should be made after 10am. either by telephone or at the front desk.
+Requests for an acute prescription should be made after 9.30am by telephone.

 The receptionist will take the patient’s details, the symptoms and the reason for the request and any history of allergy.

 The doctor will view these requests at the end of the morning surgery, before the evening surgery and after the evening surgery.

 A telephone number will be on file, and if more information is required, he can contact the patient.
 A prescription and advice, or advice only, will be given.
 This might include the need to see the patient.

 Requests for repeat prescription must be made after 9.30am. and at least twenty-four hours before the script can be collected.